Can Dogs Eat Garlic? Why You Want to Keep Your Dog Away From This Toxic Veggie

 Is Garlic Bad for Dogs?

-The answer is yes in pretty much any case, Schmid says, whether it's a clove of garlic, minced garlic, or garlic powder.
-The same goes for food containing garlic, like garlic bread or pasta.
-Because it's so toxic and concentrated, any garlic consumed by your dog could be dangerous.
+The answer is yes in pretty much any case, Schmid says.
+Because it's so toxic and concentrated, any amount of garlic consumed by your dog could be dangerous.
+Garlic is a member of the Allium species, which also includes onions, leeks, and chives—all of these are toxic to dogs.

 "The margin of safety is lower for garlic," she says.